Solving time-fractional differential equation via rational approximation: Introduction

 Another strategy for the numerical solution of FODEs is based on the approximation of the integral kernel.
-The crucial role in the approach plays an integral representation of the kernel.
 The first steps in this direction have been done in~\cite{lubich2002fast,schadle2006fast,lopez2008adaptive}.
-In the so-called kernel compression techniques, the kernel is approximated with a sum-of-exponentials~\cite{beylkin2005approximation,mclean2018exponential}, leading to a family of ODEs, which can be usually solved in parallel.
+In the so-called kernel compression technique, the kernel is approximated with a sum-of-exponentials~\cite{beylkin2005approximation,mclean2018exponential}, leading to a family of ODEs, which can be usually solved in parallel.
 Therefore, this approach can be seen as a decomposition of the FODE solution into the sum of different modes, each governed by a corresponding local evolution law.
-This phenomenon clearly illustrates the nature of FODEs, where the computational complexity can be interpreted in terms of a hidden extra-dimension, which is also reflected in the methods for fractional partial differential equations (compare, e.g., with \cite{caffarelli2007extension,banjai2019tensor,bonito2015numerical,vabishchevich2015numerically,harizanov2018positive}).
-The advantage of this methodology is that the history term is approximated with a linear combination of a fixed number $m$ of modes, and thus, no special treatment of the memory is needed with the constant additional storage of the size~$\O(m)$ and the computational complexity~$\O(N\,m)$.
-In many works, the sum-of-exponentials is obtained using a quadrature for the integral representation of the kernel, see~\cite{Li2010,mclean2006time,jiang2017fast,zeng2018stable,baffet2019gauss,banjai2019efficient}.
+This phenomenon clearly illustrates the nature of FODEs, where the computational complexity can be interpreted in terms of a hidden extra-dimension, which is also reflected in the methods for fractional partial differential equations; compare, e.g., with \cite{caffarelli2007extension,banjai2019tensor,bonito2015numerical,vabishchevich2015numerically,harizanov2018positive}.
+In this approach, the history term is approximated with a linear combination of $m=\O(\log N)$ auxiliary modes.
+Therefore, it also requires an additional memory storage of the size~$\O(\log N)$ and the computational complexity~$\O(N\,\log N)$.
+In many works, the sum-of-exponentials is obtained using a quadrature for the integral representation of the kernel; see~\cite{li2010fast,mclean2006time,jiang2017fast,zeng2018stable,baffet2019gauss,banjai2019efficient}.
 An alternative approach for the approximation of the kernel consists in polynomial (multi-pole) interpolation of its spectrum~\cite{baffet2017kernel}.
 Our approach belongs to this class.
 For the detailed overview of the existing numerical methods for FODE, we refer in particular to~\cite{baleanu2012fractional,diethelm2008investigation,diethelm2020good}.